The Davie Police Department is looking for a Honda Accord after a pedestrian was struck and killed while crossing Stirling Road.

 Police will search for the driver of the vehicle and inspect the suspect vehicle for damage.
 Forensics experts will examine paint transfer and since the LSA incident involves the striking of a pedestrian, they will look for hair, blood, and tissue samples that may have been left on on the car.

-According to Broward Public Defender Howard Finkelstein, the average LSA with death sentence in Broward County Circuit Court is 9 years.
+According to the Broward Public Defender's Office, the average LSA with death sentence in Broward County Circuit Court is 9 years.

 Since and LSA involving death is a criminal investigation, it is crucial that you not speak to police until you have had the chance to speak with a Broward hit and run lawyer.